-On August 9, 2012, our Board of Directors approved a stock repurchase program pursuant to which we could acquire up to \$3.0 million of our outstanding common stock for an unspecified length of time.
-Under the program, we could repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and could also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows, to the extent such a 10b5-1 plan was in place.
+On August 9, 2012, the Board approved a stock repurchase program pursuant to which we could acquire up to \$3.0 million of our outstanding common stock for an unspecified length of time.
+Under the program, we could repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and could also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
 There was no guarantee as to the exact number of shares that would be repurchased.
-We could modify or terminate the repurchase program at any time without prior notice.
-On November 6, 2014, our Board of Directors approved a \$3.0 million increase to the Company's existing stock repurchase program, pursuant to which the Company could continue to acquire shares of its outstanding common stock from time to time for an unspecified length of time.
+We reserved the right to modify or terminate the repurchase program at any time without prior notice.

-In Fiscal 2022, Fiscal 2021, and Fiscal 2020, we did not repurchase any shares.
-From inception of the program in August 2011 through March 31, 2022, we repurchased approximately 2,458,000 shares of our common stock for an aggregate price of approximately \$4.3 million, at an average price per share of \$1.73.
-As of March 31, 2022, all repurchased shares have been retired and returned to their status as authorized and unissued shares of our common stock.
-As of March 31, 2022, prior to the termination of the 2012 repurchase program, approximately \$1.7 million remained available for the repurchase of our common stock.
+On November 6, 2014, the Board approved a \$3.0 million increase to the Company's 2012 stock repurchase program, pursuant to which the Company could continue to acquire shares of its outstanding common stock from time to time for an unspecified length of time.
+From the inception of the 2012 stock repurchase program through its termination on May 12, 2022, we repurchased approximately 2,458,000 shares of our common stock for an aggregate price of approximately \$4.3 million, at an average price per share of \$1.73.
+As of March 31, 2023, these repurchased shares had been retired and resumed their status as authorized and unissued shares of our common stock.

-On May 12, 2022 the Board of Directors retired the previously approved plan and approved a new plan for the company to acquire up to \$10.0 million of our outstanding common stock for an unspecified length of time.
-Under the program, we may repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows, to the extent such a 10b5-1 plan is in place.
+On May 12, 2022 the Board of Directors terminated the 2012 stock repurchase program and approved a new plan for the company to acquire up to \$10.0 million of our outstanding common stock for an unspecified length of time.
+Under the program, we may repurchase shares from time to time in the open market through privately negotiated transactions and through block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify or terminate the repurchase program at any time without prior notice.
+During Fiscal 2023, we repurchased 0.3 million shares, for an aggregate price of approximately \$0.9 million, at an average price of \$2.90 per share.
+As of March 31, 2023 approximately \$9.1 million remained available for the repurchase of our common stock under our current program.
+No shares were repurchased during the three months ended March 31, 2023.